ibm-cloud-docs/watson-assistant/segment-add.md

 With this extension, you can use [Segment](https://segment.com/){: external} to capture and centralize data about your customers' behavior, including their interactions with your assistant.
 Events are sent from {{site.data.keyword.conversationshort}} to Segment, making them available to destinations such as data warehouses, raw data tools, and analytic tools.

+For more information about the events that are sent to Segment, see [Segment event reference](/docs/watson-assistant?topic=watson-assistant-segment-event-reference).

 This feature is available only to Enterprise plan users.

 ## Adding the extension to the draft environment